1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Aquatic plants lose little water due to availability of surrounding water.

-42. The phenomenon of guttation occurs mainly at:
+42. The phenomenon of guttation occurs mainly at ____________.

 A) Stomata